 Verses 2-4 describe the believer’s anticipation of his resurrection body.
-The suffering of the gospel team groan for a permanent, heavenly home after death.
+In their suffering, the gospel team groaned for a permanent, heavenly home after death.

 The “for” explains the present period while we still have a temporal body with all its problems.